MicrosoftDocs/sdk-api/sdk-api-src/content/ntdef/ns-ntdef-_object_attributes.md

 ### -field SecurityDescriptor

 Specifies a security descriptor ([SECURITY_DESCRIPTOR](/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_security_descriptor)) for the object when the object is created.
-If this member is `NULL`, the object will receive default security settings.
+If *SecurityDescriptor* is `NULL`, the object will receive default security settings.
 See [DACL for a New Object](/windows/win32/secauthz/dacl-for-a-new-object).

 ### -field SecurityQualityOfService